maiyo008/alx-higher_level_programming/0x0D-SQL_introduction/README.md

     * Records should be ordered by score (top first)
     * The database name will be passed as an argument of the `mysql` command

+### Task 12.
+Cheating is bad
+* Write a script that updates the score of Bob to `10` in the table `second_table`
+    * You are not allowed to use Bob’s id value, only the `name` field
+    * The database name will be passed as an argument of the `mysql` command